 Two key differences with this statistic are that you are only looking at the last 12 months of data.

-Look for numbers above 2% annualized job growth (1.5% for cities over a million) using the weblink below.
+Look for numbers above 2% annualized job growth (1.5% for cities over a million).

 It is important to take the entire 12 month period into consideration.

 Our Toolkit below will show you where to find this data.